12 Absolute Best Things to Do in Arches National Park with Kids

 Arches NP scenic drive

-Many highlights of Arches National Park don’t require a lot of hiking.
-Below are some of our favorite short hikes that you shouldn’t miss, even if visiting Arches with young kids.
+Many of the most impressive highlights in Arches National Park don’t require a lot of hiking.
+Below are some of our favorite short and easy hikes that you shouldn’t miss, even if visiting Arches with very young children:

 Balanced Rock in Arches with kids